pmonks/unfurl/README.md

   Options are provided as a map, with any/all of the following keys:

     {
       :follow-redirects    (default: true)     - whether to follow 30x redirects
       :timeout-ms          (default: 1000)     - timeout in ms (used for both the socket and connect timeouts)
       :user-agent          (default: "unfurl") - user agent string to send in the HTTP request
-      :max-content-length (default: 16384)    - maximum length (in bytes) of content to retrieve (using HTTP range requests) }
+      :max-content-length  (default: 16384)    - maximum length (in bytes) of content to retrieve (using HTTP range requests)
+      :proxy-host          (default: nil)      - HTTP proxy hostname
+      :proxy-port          (default: nil)      - HTTP proxy port }
 nil
 ```